We are available 24/7 on this email

 “Business events involved more than 1.5 billion participants across more than 180 countries.”

 Part and parcel of industry conferences has been the investment in — and partnership with — professional language services.
 This investment not only ensures that all attendees have equal access to key conference information but further assists everyone’s ability to fully engage throughout the conference.
-To understand just how important remote language services are to the global events industry, in 2018, a study conducted by Oxford Economics [found that] “business events involved more than 1.5 billion participants across more than 180 countries.”1 Some of the most common requests for specialized language services for conferences include interpreting, translation, live captioning, and transcription services.
+To understand just how important remote language services are to the global events industry, in 2018, a study conducted by Oxford Economics [found that] “business events involved more than 1.5 billion participants across more than 180 countries.”1 Some of the most common requests for specialised language services for conferences include interpreting, translation, live captioning, and transcription services.

 It is often the size and nature of an event that dictates the specific need for — and mode of — interpreting services.
 Large corporate events and conventions, for instance, might require interpreting services in multiple languages.
 Small group meetings, however, and more intimate one-on-one discussions might only require interpreting services for a handful of languages.
 The three most commonly requested modes of interpreting (regardless of the size and nature of an event) include consecutive, relay, and simultaneous.